minio/minio-js/API.md

 ---------------------------------------
 <a name="removeIncompleteUpload">
 #### removeIncompleteUpload(bucketName, objectName, callback)
-Remove the partially uploaded object.
+Remove an partially uploaded object.

 __Arguments__
 * `bucketName` _string_: name of the bucket